 This report has been prepared for the RAC Foundation by Dr Chenyang Wu, Dr Aruna Sivakumar and Dr Scott Le Vine of the Urban Systems Lab, Imperial College London.
-The authors thank Dr Tobias Kuhnimhof and Dr Susan Shaheen for review of a pre-publication draft, however any errors or omissions are the authors' sole responsibility.
+Any errors or omissions are the authors' sole responsibility.
 The report content reflects the views of the authors and not necessarily those of the RAC Foundation.